 Captain Wentworth is shocked to see her.
-He speaks to Anne and they talk of the Musgroves.
-Elizabeth would not acknowledge Captain Wentworth, as she thought him beneath her; this pains Anne.
+He speaks to Anne and discusses the Musgroves.
+Elizabeth would not acknowledge Captain Wentworth, as she thought him beneath her, this pains Anne.
 Elizabeth and Mrs. Clay leave to enter the carriage.
 On finding that there is no room for Anne, Captain Wentworth offers her his services and his umbrella.
 But Mr. Elliot at that moment returns to take Anne by the arm and whisk her out of the store.
 The people who accompany Captain Wentworth guess that there is something between Mr. Elliot and Anne.

 The next morning, Anne is walking with Lady Russell when they see Captain Wentworth on the opposite side of the street.
 Though she knows that Lady Russell must see him, she makes no comment.